knno/kengine-archive/docs/0.2/Kengine.md

 ##### **Description**

-Return a filtered copy of self from the collection values.
+Returns a filtered copy of self from the collection values.